rapidsai/dask-cuda/docs/source/ucx.rst

 ===============

 Communication can be a major bottleneck in distributed systems.
-Dask-CUDA addresses this by supporting integration with `UCX <https://www.openucx.org/>`_, an optimized communication framework that provides high-performance networking and supports a variety of transport methods, including `NVLink <https://www.nvidia.com/en-us/data-center/nvlink/>`_ and `Infiniband <https://www.mellanox.com/pdf/whitepapers/IB_Intro_WP_190.pdf>`_ for systems with specialized hardware, and TCP for systems without it.
+Dask-CUDA addresses this by supporting integration with `UCX <https://www.openucx.org/>`_, an optimized communication framework that provides high-performance networking and supports a variety of transport methods, including `NVLink <https://www.nvidia.com/en-us/data-center/nvlink/>`_ and `InfiniBand <https://www.mellanox.com/pdf/whitepapers/IB_Intro_WP_190.pdf>`_ for systems with specialized hardware, and TCP for systems without it.
 This integration is enabled through `UCX-Py <https://ucx-py.readthedocs.io/>`_, an interface that provides Python bindings for UCX.